dannywillems/dannywillems.github.io/_posts/2023-10-25-a-lossless-compressed-morning.md

 reading is [the wikipedia article](https://en.wikipedia.org/wiki/Gzip).
 The filename extension is `gz`
 - zip is another file format.
 Good reading is the [wikipedia article](https://en.wikipedia.org/wiki/ZIP_(file_format).

+After quickly reading this, came the question of archiving formats, like tar.
+So, tar means Tape Archive.
+Interesting...
+Sounds like something that can go on [savoir-inutile](https://savoir-inutile.com/).

 Therefore, for a structured, in-order, first crash course on compression: